uxdesignsteve

 When booking an engineer, users would have the option of getting instant help to reset their boiler, reducing the need for a percentage of engineer callouts.

-The boiler list includes 12 of the most common boilers in the customer base.
+The boiler list includes 12 of the most common boilers.

-Boiler diagram with reset instructions and feedback component for a continuous improvement loop.
+Boiler diagram with reset instructions and feedback component for the continuous improvement of experience.

-Boiler diagram with reset instructions and feedback component for a continuous improvement loop.
+Boiler diagram with reset instructions and feedback component for the continuous improvement of experience.

 Reducing calls